 The State of Delaware is a leading domicile for U.S. and international business entities.
 Businesses choose Delaware not for one single reason, but because we provide a complete package of business entity services.
 We hope that this step by step process will assist you in forming your new business entity with the Delaware Division of Corporations.

-OBTAIN A REGISTERED AGENTDelaware law requires that every business entity have and maintain a Registered Agent in the State of Delaware who may be either an individual resident or business entity that is authorized to do business in the State of Delaware.
+OBTAIN A REGISTERED AGENT Delaware law requires that every business entity have and maintain a Registered Agent in the State of Delaware who may be either an individual resident or business entity that is authorized to do business in the State of Delaware.
 The registered agent must have a physical street address in Delaware.
 You may view a list of Delaware Registered Agents on our website.
 If the business is physically located in Delaware, then the business may act as its own registered agent.
 If the registered agent is other than the entity itself, please contact the selected Registered Agent used in your entity formation and inform them of your intentions.

-NAME RESERVATIONThe Delaware Division of Corporations allows for the reservation of an entity name.
+NAME RESERVATION The Delaware Division of Corporations allows for the reservation of an entity name.
 This is not a requirement in order to form your entity but will guarantee that your name is held for you for a period of 120 days.
 You can reserve your entity name online.
 The fee is $75.00.
 You may charge a Visa, Master Card, American Express or Discover card.
 Please print your confirmation page if you reserve your name online.
-Please Note: All transactions submitted on this site are non-refundable.You may also submit your reservation application in writing..
-You may fax or mail in your request to our office.
+Please Note: All transactions submitted on this site are non-refundable.You may also submit your reservation application in writing.
+You may upload, fax or mail in your request to our office.

 CERTIFIED COPIES AND CERTIFICATE OF STATUS/GOOD STANDING Some Financial Institutions will require a good standing certificate or a certified copy of your new entity filing.
 Please check with your Financial Institution to determine whether additional information is required to establish a business account with them.
 You may order a Certificate of Status or Certificate of Good Standing at the time of filing your new entity by indicating this request in the comment section of the Document Filing Sheet.
 The fee is $50.00 per certificate for a Short Form Certificate of Status (states name and status of entity) or $175.00 for a Long Form Certificate of Status (states status and all documents ever filed on entity).
 If you are requesting Expedited Services for your new entity filing then there will be an additional Expedited Fee for your Status requests.

 ANNUAL TAXES Corporate Annual Report and Franchise Tax Payments All corporations incorporated in the State of Delaware are required to file an Annual Report and to pay a franchise tax.
 Exempt domestic corporations do not pay a tax but must file an Annual Report.
-The Annual Report filing fee for filing an Annual Report or Amended Annual Report for exempt domestic corporations is $25.
+The filing fee for filing an Annual Report or Amended Annual Report for exempt domestic corporations is $25.
 For an Annual Report or Amended Annual Report for non-exempt domestic corporations the filing fee is $50.
 Taxes and Annual Reports are to be received no later than March 1st of each year.
-The minimum tax is $175.00 with a maximum tax of $180,000.00.
+The minimum tax is $175.00 with a maximum tax of $200,000.00.
 Taxpayers owing $5,000.00 or more pay estimated taxes in quarterly installments with 40% due June 1, 20% due by September 1, 20% due by December 1, and the remainder due March 1.
 The penalty for not filing a completed Annual Report on or before March 1st is $200.00.
 Interest at 1.5% per month is applied to any unpaid tax balance.
 Notification of Annual Report and Franchise Taxes due are sent to all Delaware Registered Agents in December of each year.
 Delaware has mandated electronic filing of domestic corporations Annual Reports.
 LP/LLC/GP Although Limited Partnerships, Limited Liability Companies and General Partnerships formed in the State of Delaware do not file an annual report, they are required to pay an annual tax of $300.00.
 Taxes for these entities are to be received no later than June 1st of each year.